Fix: Diagnostics Policy Service not Running on Windows 10/11

-The “Diagnostics Policy Service is not running” error is one that occurs for some users when trying to connect to internet.
-When they try to connect, a Connect to a Network window opens stating, “computer has limited network connectivity.”
+The Diagnostics Policy Service is not running error is one that occurs for some users when trying to connect to the internet.

-The Windows Network Diagnostic troubleshooter also states, “Diagnostics Policy Service is not running.”
-Consequently, the troubleshooter does little to resolve the issue and the users’ connections remain down.
+Consequently, the troubleshooter does little to resolve the issue, and the users’ connections remain down.
 These are a few fixes for the Diagnostics Policy Service error in Windows 10.

 How to fix Diagnostics Policy Service issues